skykingisepic/nowdeals-member/README.md

 Crypto transactions are based on Tether USDT using the Polygon Network

-USDT info obtained using polygonscan.com API
+USDT info obtained using polygonscan.com API (API Key required in code)

-USDT transfers using sweb3-php
+USDT transfers using sweb3-php (send wallet secret key, send wallet address, and send contract required in code)